 In around the 13th century, Rani ki Vav was filled with silt, due to a flood in the nearby Saraswati river.
 It was rediscovered and excavated in the 1980s.
 Later on, it was restored by the Archaeological Survey of India (ASI) in the 1980s.
 The excavation team found that the wall carvings and idols were in preserved condition.
 An image of Udayamati was also recovered during the excavation.

 Rani ki Vav is divided into 7 levels of quite wide steps, carved with around 500 major sculptures and over 1000 minor sculptures.
 Those sculptures include religious, mythological, and literary works.
 A large number of sculptures are portrayed with women in everyday life and activities.
 Some major carvings are of Lord Vishnu’s Dashavatars (Ten forms of Lord Vishnu), Vishkanyas (women possessing snake-like venom), and Apsaras (celestial women).
-Rani ki Vav is definitely a remarkable stepwell with a great history.
+Rani ki Vav is definitely one of the most beautiful stepwells with a great history.

 3. Adalaj Vav (Gujarat)